Laser Tattoo Removal Geelong

 What are the costs of laser tattoo removal?

 The number of treatments and the cost per treatment need to be considered.
 As a guide the cost of treating a small tattoo by a medical grade Q-Switch laser starts at $150 + GST per treatment and depending on the tattoo may take 10-20 treatments.
 Treatment using a picosecond laser starts at $450 + GST per treatment and may take 5-10 treatments.

 Some tattoos will clear much more quickly, especially amateur tattoos and certain colours such as green tattoos with the picosecond laser.
 Patients who only want to fade an old tattoo to cover with a new tattoo will require far fewer treatments than someone who wants all the ink removed.
 It is difficult to give a precise number of treatments for tattoo removal as there are a number of unknowns such as which ink was used (and there is no regulation on tattoo inks), how much ink was used, how deep the ink was applied and how well a patient’s metabolism will clear the ink.

-At the Geelong Laser Medical Centre we offer a free estimate of costs if you email us a picture of your tattoo.
+At the Geelong Veins, Skin and Laser we offer a free estimate of costs if you email us a picture of your tattoo.